Social Icons

 Directed by Mark Waters

-If I could rate this movie lower I would, but this is the worst I can go acknowledging that at least someone sat on a chair and screamed “action” when production started.
+If I could rate this movie lower, I would, but this is the lowest I can go while acknowledging that at least someone sat in a chair and screamed “action” when production started.

-I was fourteen when She's all That (1999) was released and I have seen it so many times I cannot count.
-The movie is a 90s classic for people like us, a leaving homage to high school rom-com when it was at its heights.
-This movie however is a cringy embarrassment to She's all That.
-This remake where there is a switch in the gender, is like a ninety minute long TikTok video that goes on and on and on.
+I was fourteen when She's All That (1999) was released, and I’ve seen it so many times I’ve lost count.
+The movie is a ’90s classic for people like us, a lasting homage to high school rom-coms at their peak.
+This movie, however, is a cringeworthy embarrassment to She's All That.
+This remake, with its gender-swapped twist, feels like a ninety-minute-long TikTok video that just drags on and on.

-I do not know who Addison Rae is, but thanks to this movie I will forever avoid her movies.
-She is the reason why people go to acting classes and why some people get paid as acting coaches.
-She is honorably bad at acting, even a Razzie Award for this will be too much for the massacre she did in this movie.
+I don’t know who Addison Rae is, but thanks to this movie, I’ll forever avoid her films.
+She’s the reason people go to acting classes and why acting coaches get paid.
+Her performance is spectacularly bad—so bad that even a Razzie Award would be too kind for the massacre she committed here.
 This movie is best left ignored.

-Following the main plot of the main movie, we have the lead girl in high school Padgett (Addison Rae) dating the leading man in high school.
-When he screws up their relationship, she accepted a challenge from her friends to turn the school's least popular boy, Cameron (Tanner Buchanan), into prom king.
-I recall She's all That did the turn around with some form of respect for the characters involved.
-In this remake the whole makeover appeared insulting.
-The whole be yourself social media stand, got drowned in this movie.
+Following the main plot of the original, we have the lead girl in high school, Padgett (Addison Rae), who’s dating the leading guy in school.
+When he messes up their relationship, she accepts a challenge from her friends to turn the school’s least popular boy, Cameron (Tanner Buchanan), into prom king.
+I remember She's All That handled this transformation with some respect for the characters involved.
+In this remake, the makeover feels insulting.
+The whole “be yourself” social media message gets completely drowned out in this mess.

-So in order to maintain her place as top girl and getting revenge on her boyfriend for messing up their relationship, Padgett accepts the challenge.
+To maintain her status as the top girl and get revenge on her boyfriend, Padgett takes on the challenge.

-There is no reason to watch this, but it is floating in Netflix.
+There’s no reason to watch this, but it’s floating on Netflix if you’re feeling masochistic.

 The Protégé (2021)